Chocolate Espresso Martini

 There is one key difference between the two though.
 Espresso martinis typically use kahlúa, a coffee liqueur, while chocolate martinis are commonly made with baileys, an irish cream liqueur.
 Again, WHY NOT COMBINE THEM and make a coffee chocolate liqueur aka the best flavor for a martini?
 Which is exactly what we do in this recipe!

-But we don't stop there, we take the homemade kahlúa and baileys a step farther and make it dairy-free and vegan.
-It is truly a work of art but so easy to make!
-I'm sure this will be one of your go-to cocktails!
+But we don't stop there, we take the homemade kahlúa and baileys a step farther and make it dairy-free so more guests can enjoy.

-If you're a fan of chocolate but want to keep things PG, check out my swoon-worthy hot chocolate recipe!
+If you're a fan of chocolate but want to keep things alcohol-free, check out my swoon-worthy hot chocolate recipe!

 • Almond milk - This is the base of the kahlúa.
 Any nut milk will work in this recipe.
 You can even use coconut milk for a really creamy kahlúa!